-- Bilingual pathway:
+- Examine (18 credits):

+- Seminars: VEE 101 & VEE 102 (6 credits)

 - ASL course: ASL 125 (3 credits)

-- English course: ENG 102 (3 credits)
+- English course: ENG 102 or above (3 credits)

-- Bilingual course: VEE\ 150 (3 credits)
+• Bilingual course: VEE 150 (3 credits)

-- Math pathway:

-- 3 credits

-- MAT 101 or MAT 130 (depending on future goals)
+• Math course: MAT 101 or above (3 credits)

-- Explore (24 credits):
+• Explore (24 credits):

 - Purpose: allow students the freedom to determine and follow their own interests while gaining the skills needed to explore big questions, develop foundational competence in discipline-specific methodologies and create new knowledge or novel solutions

-- 4 Areas of Inquiry
+- · 4 Areas of Inquiry

-- Creativity & Communication
+- · Creativity & Communication

 - Identities & Cultures

-- Ethics & Civics
+- · Ethics & Civics

-- Science & Technology
+- · Science & Technology

 - Two courses (6 credits) required from each Area

 - These may also count toward the student's major or minor

-- Engage (participation milestones plus 1 credit):
+• Engage (participation milestones plus 1 credit):

-- Purpose: To foster a sense of belonging, develop relationships, build an ethic of civic responsibility and service, and gain practical experience

-- At least two semesters of active participation on campus

-- At least one semester of active participation off campus

-- A final culmination one-credit online course

-- VEE\ 300

-- Completion of both on- and off-campus engagement as prerequisites

-- Focused on developing a reflective portfolio, integrating learning from throughout the EXPERIENCE, EXPLORE, and ENGAGE components of the Core curriculum - Connecting Core learning to the student's major and future plans - Using the Core SLOs as the touchstone
+- Purpose: To foster a sense of belonging, develop relationships, build an ethic of civic responsibility and service, and gain practical experience - At least two semesters of active participation on campus - At least one semester of active participation off campus - · A final culmination one-credit online course - VEE 300 - Completion of both on- and off-campus engagement as prerequisites - Focused on developing a reflective portfolio, integrating learning from throughout the EXAMINE, EXPLORE, and ENGAGE components of the Core curriculum - Connecting Core learning to the student's major and future plans - Using the Core SLOs as the touchstone direct English translation.

-\VEE is the label for an ASL sign that doesn't have a direct English translation.
 Its meaning incorporates the concepts of "notice, be fascinated, find interesting, analyze, observe, and watch".
 When we use VEE as the name for our Core curriculum courses, we are celebrating our bilingualism and encouraging our students to be intellectually curious in both ASL and English and whatever languages they bring with them.